nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/MQTT_AT_commands.rst

    AT#XMQTTSUB=<topic>,<qos>

 * The ``<topic>`` parameter is a string.
-  It indicates the topic to be subscribed to.
+  It indicates the topic to subscribe to.
 * The ``<qos>`` parameter is an integer.
-  It indicates the MQTT Quality of Service types.
+  It indicates the MQTT Quality of Service type to use.
   It can accept the following values:

   * ``0`` - Lowest Quality of Service.